daromaj/vac/plan.md

 ### Task 7.1: Full Interaction Flow Verification
 - [ ] **Owner:** QA (USER)
-- **Description:** Verify the STT functionality, transcription display, follow-up message, message recording (with limit), and playback of recorded messages.
+- **Description:** Verify the STT functionality, transcription display, follow-up message, message recording, and playback of recorded messages.
 - **Acceptance Criteria:**
     - Caller's speech is transcribed to the notification.
     - Silence timeout for STT functions correctly.
     - Follow-up message plays.
-    - Message recording works and respects the 60s limit.
+    - Message recording works as intended (entire call duration).
     - Recorded messages can be listed and played back in the app.
     - All tests performed on Samsung Galaxy S21 Ultra (Android 14).